About Proposition 19 (2020)

 First of all, before making any decisions, please talk to your family members and seek professional advice to understand the consequences and tax implications of transferring property ownership.
 Although we would like to give you as much information as possible, under California law, we are PROHIBITED from providing legal advice or assisting in document preparation.

-However, for general information on recording title deed to the following documents are required at recording:
+However, for general information on recording title deed to Add Name/Delete Name/Change Vesting, the following documents are required at recording:

 Although we would like to give you as much information as possible, under California law, we are PROHIBITED from providing legal advice or assisting in document preparation.
 (Section 6125 of the Business and Professions Code).
 Questions regarding gift tax, capital gains, methods of holding title, and other financial advice should be directed to your financial advisor and the Internal Revenue Service.